UMD-CS-STICs/389Lfall17/lectures/lecture-02/codelab.md

 #### Host a Static Website

 As mentioned in class, you can use S3 to host static content, like static websites.

-Conveniently, you've now got a tool for uploading folders into S3!
-Let's do that for the STICs website.
+Let's do that for the STICs website!

+Now that you've finished the assignment, you have a tool that you could use to upload static content for a website, however the tool does not set the Content-Type of each file when they are uploaded (they default to a byte stream type).
+If you tried to open an HTML file in your browser that was hosted on S3 with this Content-Type, then your browser would just download the file instead of serving it (it doesn't use the file ending to determine the type of file, as you might expect, it instead uses the Content-Type header in the response).

+Therefore you have two options: 1) update your tool to detect and set the Content-Type header (use a library like [`python-magic`](https://github.com/ahupp/python-magic)).
+Otherwise, you can use the `aws s3 sync` command.

 You will want to clone the source code from it's GitHub repository here: https://github.com/UMD-CS-STICs/UMD-CS-STICs.github.io